chiragsakhuja/lc3tools/docs/GRADE.md

 Assembly/binary solutions for each application are also provided in `frontend/grader/solutions`.
-To verify the grader's functionality, you may run the following from the root directory after [compiling the project](BUILD.md).
+To verify the grader's functionality, you may run the following from the root directory after [compiling the command line tools](BUILD.md).

 ```
 build/bin/pow2 frontend/grader/solutions/pow2.bin